mvaled/mvaled-github-io-sources/content/2025/adding-code-is-easy.rst

 options to select perform the right queries to the DB.
 All other modules are there wasting bytes.

-How did we manage to double the size of this class before finally removing it?
+How did we manage to double the size of this class instead of removing it?

 The Heap
 ========